iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 - Engineer character can fit onto space of 2x3x2 in small bocks (1x1.5x1 game units), however size in code is 1x1.8x1.
 - Position of character is in center, camera is not.
 Offset vector between center of character and camera is:
   (x=0, y=1.6369286, z=0).
 Use `Character.DISTANCE_CENTER_CAMERA` constant.
-- Block position doesn't always have to be in the center of the block.
+- Block `position` is always between `minPosition` and `maxPosition`, but it doesn't always have to be in the center of the block (or sometimes it's identical to `minPosition`).
 To locate the center of the block, use midway between `minPosition` and `maxPosition` (extension function `centerPosition`).

 ## Character and camera orientation